recluse-audio/GrainMaker/SCRIPTS/README.txt

 I didn't have the scripts before, but I thought hey, what if someone has xcode or Vim?

 Also, it's annoying to change directories all the time for calling cmake commands.

+Call these from the root directory in a CLI:
+`/SCRIPTS/rebuild_all.sh`